Celebrating National PlayDay

 Playing with your children has so many benefits.
 Not only does it help you bond with your child, it also allows them to use their creativity and helps develop their imagination.
 Play helps with not just their cognitive and physical development, but their emotional development, too.
 Children like to play by themselves, but also love it when mum and dad get involved, too, and both types of play have different benefits.

 It’s not just young children that benefit from play.
-Children of all ages use play to develop things that they have learnt and when children play together it can also help develop leadership, group skills and social skills.
+Children of all ages use play to develop things that they have learnt and when children play together, it can help develop leadership, group skills and social skills.
 Playing allows them to express both conscious and unconscious feelings around things that are going on around them and things that have happened in their life.
 By taking on adult roles through play, they are able to work through these feelings.

 If you Google ‘benefits of play for children’ the results that you will receive are astounding.